grnet/synnefo/docs/admin-guide.rst

   - `ext_archipelago`: External shared storage provided by `Archipelago <http://www.synnefo.org/docs/archipelago/latest/index.html>`_.

+In addition, volume types contain a list of key value pair specs.
+The specs which their keys are prefixed with `GNT-EXTP:` are propagated to Ganeti ext-storage scripts in case the disk template is `ext`.

-Volume types are created by the administrator using the `snf-manage volume-type-create` command and providing the `disk template` and a human-friendly name:
+Volume types are created by the administrator using the `snf-manage volume-type-create` command and providing the `disk template`, a human-friendly name as well as some optional key-value specs.:

 .. code-block:: console

  $ snf-manage volume-type-create --disk-template=drbd --name=DRBD
+ $ snf-manage volume-type-create --disk-template=ext_rbd --name=RBD --specs GNT-EXTP:RBD_POOL=poola

 Flavors are created by the administrator using `snf-manage flavor-create` command.
 The command takes as argument number of CPUs, amount of RAM, the size